dgraph-io/dgraph-docs/content/installation/single-host-setup.md

 * Made a note of the `<IP_ADDRESS>` of the host.

 ### Using Dgraph Command Line
-You can start Dgraph server on a singke host using the dgraph command line.
+You can start Dgraph on a single host using the dgraph command line.

 1. Run Dgraph zero
    ```sh